-Networking is a term that is frequently used to indicate a collection of autonomous computers interconnected by a single technology.
-This interconnection may be through a guided medium such as – copper wire, fiber optics cable, etc or through an unguided medium such as – air.
+Networking is a term that used to indicate a collection of autonomous computers interconnected by a single technology.
+This interconnection may be through a guided medium, Such as – copper wire, fibre optics cable, etc or through an unguided medium, Such as – air.

 Example: World Wide Web (WWW) is an example of Distributed System.